The Haunting of Spill House

 Edgar’s eyes opened twice as wide as a living person’s could at the ghastly scene.
 When he tried to clean it up, he left footprints and smeared the paint.
 Unable to pick up a towel, he tried to wipe it off with his spectral hand but instead left large red handprints.
 He learned it was not easy to do hardcore cleaning as a ghost.
 Later, when Mother Farber came into the room, she shrieked a blood-curdling scream, seeing the adult handprints in what looked like blood and adult shoe prints over the rug.
 It looked as if she had stumbled upon a murder scene.

 The Farber family’s first and only week in the home came to an abrupt end when the boys decided to play amateur scientists with 10 gallons of vinegar and several boxes of baking soda.
 The result was sticky, foamy explosions.
 One was so large they tried to move it outside mid-explosion to avoid getting in trouble.
-While exiting with the vats in hand, they ran into Ethan and Mary, who were sipping ghost tea on the patio.
+While exiting with the vats in hand, they ran into Edgar and Mary, who were sipping ghost tea on the patio.

 “How rude,” Mary said, pulling pieces of the oatmeal-like substance from her face.
 “Do you think they’ll return to clean this mess, dear?”